2018 Sukma Games

 The 2018 Sukma Games, officially known as the 19th Sukma Games was a multi-sport event held in Perak from 11 to 22 September 2018.
-This was Perak's second time to host the Sukma Games and its first time since 1994.
+This was Perak's second time to host the Sukma Games, having done so earlier in 1994.

-The games was held from 11 to 22 September 2018, although several events had commenced from 8 September 2018.
-Around 7464 athletes from 13 states, Federal Territory and Brunei participated at the games which featured 427 events in 29 sports.
-The games was opened by Nazrin Shah, the Sultan of Perak at the Perak Stadium.
+The Games were held from 11 to 22 September 2018, although several events had commenced from 8 September 2018.
+Around 7464 athletes from 13 states, Federal Territory and Brunei participated in the Games, which featured 427 events in 29 sports.
+The Games were opened by Nazrin Shah, the Sultan of Perak at the Perak Stadium.

 The final medal tally was led by Terengganu, followed by host Federal Territory and Selangor.
 5 national and 27 games records were broken during the games.
 Sabahan archer Eugenius Lo Foh Soon and Terengganuan sprinter Azreen Nabila Alias were announced as best sportsman and best sportswoman of the games respectively.

 Host city

 On 15 May 2015, during the Sukma executive committee meeting chaired by Youth and Sports Minister Khairy Jamaluddin, the committee jointly awarded Perak and Johor the hosting rights of the 2018 and 2020 Sukma Games respectively.